mirage/irmin-server/README.md

 ### Client

 `irmin-client-jsoo` is a browser application that can be used to send commands to `irmin-server` via WebSocket
+`cd` into examples/js

 ```shell
 $ dune build
 ```

 To run an example thats ping the server from the browser:
-Open the file `examples/js/ping_js.ml` in the browser
+Open the file `_build/default/examples/js/index.html` in the browser

 ## OCaml client